latex3/tagging-project/documentation/wtpdf/verbatim.md

 ### Using a MathML table

-An alternative way of using MathMl would b eto use an `mtable` with a `:lines` intent so taht itisn't announced as a matriix but simply "L3 lines; line 1 ..., line 2 ..."
+An alternative way of using MathML would be to use an `mtable` with a `:lines` intent so that it isn't announced as a matrix, but simply "3 lines; line 1 ..., line 2 ..."

 Each line of the display is then encoded as, for example: